archaicvirus/Craptorio/README.md

 # Craptorio
 A de-make of Factorio for the Tic-80 fantasy computer.

 **Note that at this time this project is an early WIP.
-Most scripts are either proof-of-concept or slightly beyond.
+Current scripts are in an unfinished state.

 Core idea for de-make:
 To cover the main factorio game loop, which is mining resources and using belts,